AlohaLab/aloha-crm/README.md

-# turf
+# aloha-CRM

-This is a MERN boiler plate for the project "turf", just change the mongoDB keys in config/keys.js to your's and start developing.
+This is Customer-relationship management app, built on the top of MERN_STACK.

 ## Available Scripts